Latent Space Modelling of Hypergraph Data: Background

 \subsection{Latent Space Network Modelling}

 Latent space models were introduced for network data in \cite{hoff2002}.
 The key assumption of this framework is that the nodes of a network can be represented in a low-dimensional latent space, and that the probability of an edge forming between each pair of nodes can be modelled as a function of their corresponding latent coordinates.
-We will first describe a general latent space modelling framework for a network with $N$ nodes.
-Let $\bm{Y} = \{y_{ij}\}_{i,j=1,2,\dots,N}$ denote the observed $(N \times N)$ adjacency matrix, where $y_{ij}$ represents the connection between nodes $i$ and $j$.
-For a binary network, we have that $y_{ij}=1$ if $i$ and $j$ share an edge and $y_{ij}=0$ otherwise.
-Additionally, we let $u_i \in \mathbb{R}^d$ represent the $d$-dimensional latent coordinate of the $i^{th}$ node, for $i=1,2,\dots,N$.
-The presence of an edge is then given by the following model.